 The Professional plan is £25+VAT in the UK and $39 in the US per month.
 With the Professional account, you have fewer restrictions.
 You can sell in more categories, plus products that you sell are eligible for Amazon Prime listing, which makes a big difference in terms of sales.

 There are additional fees that sellers need to pay on top of these fixed charges.
-Every time an item is sold you will be charged a referral fee and in case of Amazon FBA an additional FBA handling fee.
+Every time an item is sold you will be charged a referral fee and in the case of Amazon FBA an additional FBA handling fee.
 Those charges are calculated, based on product parameters, like size, price, etc.

 You can use a profitability calculator to estimate Amazon fees and as a result your profits.